A remote corner of Idaho has become the best hope for the U.S. challenge to Huawei

 Eager to promote other options, lawmakers in the House and Senate proposed bipartisan legislation this year that would provide at least $750 million to support the new tech.

-“Every month that the U.S. does nothing, Huawei stands poised to become the cheapest, fastest, most ubiquitous global provider of 5G,” said bill sponsor Senator Mark Warner (D-Va.), who co-founded a telecom company earlier in his career.
-“We need to move beyond observing the problem to providing alternatives for U.S. and foreign network operators.”
+“Every month that the U.S. does nothing, Huawei stands poised to become the cheapest, fastest, most ubiquitous global provider of 5G,” Sen. Mark R. Warner (D-Va.), a bill sponsor who co-founded a telecom company earlier in his career, said in a statement, adding, “We need to move beyond observing the problem to providing alternatives for U.S. and foreign network operators.”

-The Pentagon, meanwhile, considers the technology “the future” and is encouraging industry to develop it through several experiments the Department of Defense is backing this year, using part of its $200 million 5G budget, spokesman Lt.
+The Pentagon, meanwhile, considers the technology “the future” and is encouraging industry to develop it through several experiments the Defense Department is backing this year, using part of its $200 million 5G budget, spokesman Lt.
 Col Robert Carver said by email.

 The new approach, known as an open radio access network, or OpenRAN, uses U.S. software to connect network hardware made by a variety of companies.
-Backers say the ability to pick and choose hardware from different suppliers makes it cheaper than the complete equipment-and-software packages currently sold by Huawei and its two major rivals, Ericsson and Nokia.
+Backers say the ability to pick and choose hardware from different suppliers makes it cheaper than the complete equipment-and-software packages sold by Huawei and its two major rivals, Ericsson and Nokia.

 More than a dozen big telecom companies, including AT&T, are testing OpenRAN technology in their networks, according to AT&T’s chief technology officer, Andre Fuetsch, who chairs an industry group backing the approach.

-O2, the British mobile company, will switch on an OpenRAN network in southeast London this year, and is readying a wider deployment next year.
+The British mobile company O2 will switch on an OpenRAN network in southeast London this year and is readying a wider deployment next year.
 Fellow British carrier Vodafone, which has operations around the world, said last fall it is considering deploying OpenRAN technology in its European network.

 Brendan O’Reilly, chief technology officer at O2, said telecom operators need to break their dependence on the big three equipment suppliers.
-“Over-reliance on those vendors, no matter where they’re from, is not good for us as an industry,” he said in an interview.
+“Overreliance on those vendors, no matter where they’re from, is not good for us as an industry,” he said in an interview.
 “Our future, the U.K. future, is definitely OpenRAN,” he added.

-Wireless networks use cellular towers to exchange voice and data with mobile devices via radio waves, allowing devices to communicate with each other and with the internet.
-The latest fifth-generation, or 5G, networks offer much faster transmission speeds that are expected to connect a new era of machines to the internet, such as self-driving cars and smart appliances.
+Wireless networks use cellular towers to exchange voice communications and data with mobile devices via radio waves, allowing devices to communicate with one another and with the Internet.
+The latest fifth-generation, or 5G, networks offer much faster transmission speeds that are expected to connect a new era of machines to the Internet, such as self-driving cars and smart appliances.

 The aim of OpenRAN technology is to move the complexity of these networks to the operating software, while turning the hardware on a cell tower into an interchangeable commodity.
-O2’s London test will use software from Mavenir, a company in Richardson, Texas, while the Idaho network uses software from Parallel Wireless of Nashua, N.H.
-Altiostar of Tewksbury, Mass. is another supplier.
+O2’s London test will use software from Mavenir, a company in Richardson, Tex., while the Idaho network uses software from Parallel Wireless of Nashua, N.H.
+Altiostar of Tewksbury, Mass., is another supplier.

-Some industry executives caution that OpenRAN is in its infancy, and faces challenges.
+Some industry executives caution that OpenRAN is in its infancy and faces challenges.
 For one, many telecom companies have already committed to building 5G networks with traditional equipment suppliers.

 And there are still relatively few companies making an important component of the new networks — the radio heads that sit atop cell towers and trade signals with the radios embedded in mobile devices.
 Even one of the new technology’s biggest backers — Steve Papa, chief executive of Parallel Wireless — says OpenRAN manufacturers will have a hard time matching the energy efficiency of Huawei’s radio heads unless the United States invests in better semiconductor technology.

 At least one U.S. official has expressed doubts that OpenRAN is mature enough to challenge Huawei.
-“This approach is completely untested, and would take many years to get off the ground,” Attorney General William Barr, a former telecom-company lawyer, said in a speech in February.
-To counter Huawei, he said, the U.S. should try to bolster Ericsson and Nokia to help them sell more gear.
+“This approach is completely untested and would take many years to get off the ground,” Attorney General William P. Barr, a former telecom-company lawyer, said in a speech in February.
+To counter Huawei, he said, the United States should try to bolster Ericsson and Nokia to help them sell more gear.

-Damato says he’s far removed from these geopolitical debates.
+Damato says he is far removed from these geopolitical debates.
 “Listen, we’re isolated here.
 We’re on our own,” he said from his offices in Lewiston, a picturesque city of 33,000 people near the confluence of the Snake and Clearwater rivers.

 “We’re not going to be in the mix when it comes to any kind of regulatory issue or anything that happens at the government level,” he said.
 “We’ve got to go out and be as resourceful as we can.”

-Cost was the main reason Inland Cellular turned to an OpenRAN network, Damato said, estimating the technology has cut the price of each cell site by 40%, to about $20,000.
-That’s an important consideration as telecom companies build 5G systems, which require more cells.
+Cost was the main reason Inland Cellular turned to an OpenRAN network, Damato said, estimating the technology has cut the price of each cell site by 40 percent, to about $20,000.
+That is an important consideration as telecom companies build 5G systems, which require more cells.

-For many years Inland Cellular used Ericsson equipment in its 3G network, but grew frustrated by the expense, Damato said.
+For many years, Inland Cellular used Ericsson equipment in its 3G network, but it grew frustrated by the expense, Damato said.
 When it needed to upgrade its system or add a new feature, it had to accept Ericsson’s pricing because it was locked into Ericsson’s proprietary technology.

 “Anything you wanted to do was a huge financial hit on us,” Damato said.
-“Based on what we were doing, we couldn’t survive...so we went out looking for alternatives.”
+“Based on what we were doing, we couldn’t survive. … So we went out looking for alternatives.”

-Ericsson said it doesn’t comment on specific customers, but noted it has invested “tens of billions of dollars” in cellular technology over the years.
+Ericsson said it does not comment on specific customers but noted it has invested “tens of billions of dollars” in cellular technology over the years.

 Inland Cellular broke away from Ericsson and began diversifying its network several years ago, when it started building a 4G system.